muratk5n/thirdwave/en/2021/10/entrepreneuel-state-mazzucato.md

 spent describing the development of Silicon Valley (Geller and Goldfine 2012)...

-[F]our key characteristics of the DARPA model:

-* A series of relatively small offices, often staffed with leading scientists and engineers, are given considerable budget autonomy to support promising ideas.
+[Characteristic] of the DARPA model: A series of relatively small offices, often staffed with leading scientists and engineers, are given considerable budget autonomy to support promising ideas.
 These offices are proactive rather than reactive and work to set an agenda for researchers in the field.
 The goal is to create a scientific community with a presence in universities, the public sector and corporations that focuses on specific technological challenges that have to be overcome.

-* Funding is provided to a mix of university-based researchers, start-up firms, established firms and industry consortia.
-There is no dividing line between ‘basic research’ and ‘applied research’, since the two are deeply intertwined.
-Moreover, the DARPA personnel are encouraged to cut off funding to groups that were not making progress and reallocate resources to other groups that have more promise.

-* Since the goal is to produce usable technological advances, the agency’s mandate extends to helping firms get products to the stage of commercial viability.
-The agency can provide firms with assistance that goes well beyond research funding.

-* Part of the agency’s task is to use its oversight role to link ideas, resources and people in constructive ways across the different research and development sites.